Tax Free Income Strategies

 Tax-deferred means the transaction, whatever the terms of that may be, will be taxed at some later date.
 For example, an employer’s 401(k) is tax-deferred since deposits are made with pre-tax dollars.
 In this situation, taxes are paid on withdrawals.
 A traditional individual retirement account (IRA) is another example of a tax-deferred investment.
 The popularity of tax-deferred investments is that they allow compounding to increase your earnings.

 On the other hand, let us look at how it is possible to draw retirement income tax free.
-Using a tax-free income product means that you will not be taxed on withdrawals, if you adhere to the terms and conditions.
+Using a tax-free income based solution means that you will not be taxed on withdrawals, if you adhere to the terms and conditions.
 Depending on your situation, typically, the less attractive long term vehicles are those that are taxed at a higher tax bracket.

 At Fitzwilliams Financial, we prefer the advantages of tax free income.
-We know that tax-free income options are definitely worth investigating, to achieve an effective and balanced financial portfolio.
+We know that tax-free income options are definitely worth investigating, to achieve an effective and balanced financial goals.
 Tax diversification is key to preparing for the unstable road ahead.

 Types of Tax Free Investments

 Our key strategy for tax free income is to leverage the 7702 tax code.
-Few people know that the 7702 tax code says that life insurance benefits to a person are tax exempt. *For this reason, an Index Universal Life (IUL) policy is an attractive product for “overfunding.”
+Few people know that the 7702 tax code says that life insurance benefits to a person are tax exempt. *For this reason, an Index Universal Life (IUL) policy is an attractive solution for “overfunding.”
 Overfunding means the excess deposits earn interest based on an index.
 With an IUL you build income while, simultaneously, protecting your family in the event of a unexpected financial situation.

 The best approach for any client is to do the research, and learn a little bit about how the universal life insurance, and the other options, work.
 Next, put some deep thought into the type of strategy best for your unique situation to reach your retirement goals.